 There are three basic methodologies used to record simple economic transactions.
 In the beginning, people used single-entry ledgers that contained information about the quantity of the goods being sold or purchased and their respective price.
 Although simpler in design, it was ultimately a very unreliable ledger.
 All anyone had to do was remove a few lines of entries before the funds were gone or missing from the records.
 No backup or verification of such transactions could be done on the back end.

 In order to resolve some of these issues, a new methodology was designed: the double-entry ledger.
 The double-entry ledger contains information about the amount spent and the amount earned.
 For this reason, bank statements today consist of numerous debit and credit records.
 This is the current method of choice.
 In fact, the modern monetary finance systems use double-entry systems as well.
 Even though these systems do a better job of recording transactions than single-entry systems, double-entry systems still fall victim to human error or greed, including Ponzi Schemes.
 In other words, double-entry systems trust even the fallible bookkeepers, messengers, and accountants.

 Table 1: A typical double-entry ledger maintained by a third party

 More recently, the triple-entry system has been introduced as a solution to all of these issues.
-Like double-entry ledger, the triple-entry system creates debit and credit lines as well.
-However, the triple-entry system also adds a receipt of transaction to the ledger.
+Like a double-entry ledger, the triple-entry system creates debit and credit lines as well.
+However, the triple-entry system also adds a receipt of transactions to the ledger.
 In the case of cryptocurrency, this receipt of the transaction is signed using cryptographic signatures verified by the crowd, and a distributed ledger is generated when the third party cryptographically signs the accounting entries.
 Falsifying, destroying, or changing the cryptographically sealed entity is practically impossible.
 Why?
 The answer will be discussed in the “Byzantine General Problem” section below.

 Table 2: A typical triple-entry system with distributed ledger technology